Jayzed1691/tidydata/Codebook.md

   - Features are normalized and bounded within [-1,1]
   - Each feature vector is a row on the text file

-'data.frame':	180 obs. of  68 variables:
- Identifiers are contained in the first two columns labeled "testsubject" and "activityname".
+The tidy data set that has been written into tidydata.txt is a data.frame with	180 observations of 68 variables.

- There were 30 test subjects in total in the combines test and train data sets, indicated by the integers 1 through 30.
+The original 'subject_test' and 'subject_train' identifier data was retained without transformation.
+There were 30 test subjects in total in the combined test and train data sets, indicated by the integers 1 through 30.
+These appear in the first column of the tidy data set as:
- Each test subject was observed undertaking 6 separate activities in the dataset, resulting in 180 summary observations.

-  - 1  testsubject            : int  1:30
+ - 1  testsubject            : int  1:30 signifying the 30 test subjects

+The second column, labeled "activityname" is a transformation of the integer items from y_train and y_test into human-friendly activity labels as provided in 'activity_labels.txt', after removing non-alphabetic characters and converting to lower case.

  - 2  activityname           : chr  "laying" "sitting" "standing" "walking" "walkingdownstairs" "walkingupstairs"
+ -
+ Each test subject was observed undertaking each of the 6 separate activities in the dataset, resulting in 180 summary observations.

  There follow 66 variables with names constructed of a series of elements as follows:
  [avg] - all variables are averages of the specified observations from the original datasets